French Catholic Church pro-marriage prayer provokes gay rights row

 Underlining this link, a senior Vatican official led the traditional vigil Mass on Tuesday evening in Notre Dame Cathedral in Paris, before a procession of tourist boats on the Seine River, and read out the disputed prayer.

-Archbishop Rino Fisichella is head of the Vatican’s “new evangelisation” campaign meant to raise the Church’s profile and win back believers who have left it in droves in recent decades.
+Archbishop Rino Fisichella is head of the Vatican’s “new evangelization” campaign meant to raise the Church’s profile and win back believers who have left it in droves in recent decades.

 The government has pledged to legalize same-sex marriage, which polls say 65 percent of French people support, in the first half of 2013.
 Same-sex and heterosexual civil unions, with fewer rights than marriage, have been legal since 1999.